Public service: History

 Governing bodies have long provided core public services.
 The tradition of keeping citizens secure through organized military defense dates to at least 4,000 years ago.

 Maintaining order through local delegated authority originated at least as early as the Warring States period (5th to 3rd centuries BCE) in ancient China with the institution of xiàn (prefectures) under the control of a centrally appointed prefect.
 Historical evidence of state provision of dispute resolution through a legal/justice system goes back at least as far as ancient Egypt.

 A primary public service in ancient history involved ensuring the general favor of the gods through a theologically and ceremonially correct state religion.

 The widespread provision of public utilities as public services in developed countries began in the late 19th century, often with the municipal development of gas and water services.
 Later, governments began to provide other services such as electricity and health care.
-In most developed countries, local or national governments continue to provide such services, the biggest exceptions being the U.S. and the UK, where private provision is arguably proportionally more significant.
+In most developed countries, local or national governments continue to provide such services, the biggest exceptions being the US and the UK, where private provision is arguably proportionally more significant.
 Nonetheless, such privately provided public services are often strongly regulated, for example (in the US) by Public Utility Commissions.

 Examples noted in a history of public services in Oxford include street repair, cleansing, and lighting, drainage and sewage disposal, water, gas and electricity supply, police and fire services, the Post Office, transport, hospital services, and the provision of baths, parks and cemeteries.

 In the 21st century, debt crises have made it difficult for developing countries to maintain and develop public services.
 The US Treasury has urged multilateral global lenders such as the World Bank, International Monetary Fund, and regional development banks to help protect public services in debt-distressed countries.